Lenni Brenner: Berkeley 1964, arrest and imprisonment

 Brenner was released on January 22, 1968, after serving a term of 3 years and 3 months.
 In a memoir of the period, one of the FSM leaders, Michael Rossman argued that the movement, in failing to stand by Brenner when he was targeted by the authorities, had effectively betrayed him and his distinctive campus voice.

 Latter activism

 Brenner joined in the Free Speech Movement when it emerged on campus in the mid-1960s.
 He was an anti-war activist during the Vietnam War.
 In 1968 he co-founded the National Association for Irish Justice, the American affiliate of the Northern Ireland Civil Rights Association.

 In the 1990s, he and the Black Power leader Kwame Ture (aka Stokely Carmichael) co-founded a Committee against Zionism and Racism.
 They also published The Anti-War Activist.
 In the early 2000s, he also became active in endeavouring to organize a Coalition for Narcotic Law Reform in the US.

 Brenner spoke at an Israeli Apartheid Week event in 2011 at Berlin, Connecticut.
-According to the Anti-Defamation League, at an event called "One State Solution" at the Islamic Association of Greater Hartford, Brenner said that Jews were the largest donors to American political parties and that the political system is as "crooked as a dog's hind leg".
-He also stated that President Truman recognised Israel because of contributions from Jews.